Reviewer Guidelines

 Submission of a manuscript to TJSOP does not mean it will be published.
 To be published in TJSOP, the Journal first conducts a detailed review of the submission by the Editors.
 The Editorial Review consists of but is not limited to the following:

-Should the submission is deemed to be included in the reviewing cycle of the Journal, at least two reviewers are assigned to the manuscript for comprehensive evaluation.
+Should the submission be deemed to be included in the journal's review cycle, at least two reviewers will be assigned to the manuscript for comprehensive evaluation.
 The peer-review process follows a double-blind process, which means that neither the authors nor the peer reviewers know each others’ identities.

 We encourage reviewers to follow the COPE's Ethical Guidelines for the reviewing process.
 The reviewers are assigned to the manuscripts considering their field of expertise and trust in their knowledge and ethical principles.
 To achieve a high-quality and ethical peer-review process, reviewers should: